algorithmia-algorithms/OpenForecast/GITREADME.md

 <img src="https://algorithmia.com/algorithms/timeseries/OpenForecast/badge"></img>

-So you've heard about this OpenForecast thing and you want to see if you can run it locally, you've come to the right place!
+At this point, your at least somewhat interested in the OpenForecast project, and you've decided you want to run it locally.
+If that's the case, you've come to the right place!

+This readme will guide you through the steps you'll need to take to get this up and running on your local system.

 ##  Requirements

-This project has only been tested on Ubuntu 16.04, and is not expected to work out-of-the-box in other environments.
+This project has been tested on Ubuntu 16.04, and is not expected to work out-of-the-box in other environments.
 This project uses python 3.5+, and it is not compatible with python 2.
 This project requires an [Algorithmia][algo] account setup to interact with our hosted data resources.
 The required pip packages are as follows: